learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Usability_Heuristics.md

 - Choose Good Defaults: Based on established user stories, we can offer defaults that fit an expected user requirement.
 The user will not need to specify all information if they use this default, eliminating the potential for error.
 For example, a website for booking restaurant reservations may suggest available timeslots.

-- Use Forgiving Formatting: "Some tasks really do require users to type very detailed or precise information, but forcing people to provide this information in a very specific format can be at odds with good usability practices: If you are asking users to input numerical information into a form, be flexible, and format that information in a way that is easily scannable (by humans, not machines) in order to prevent mistakes."
-(9) We may format user input automatically, or sanitize user input, or provide clear restrictions.
+- Use Forgiving Formatting: "Some tasks really do require users to type very detailed or precise information, but forcing people to provide this information in a very specific format can be at odds with good usability practices: If you are asking users to input numerical information into a form, be flexible, and format that information in a way that is easily scannable (by humans, not machines) in order to prevent mistakes.
+(9)"  We may format user input automatically, or sanitize user input, or provide clear restrictions.

 Reducing Mistakes:

 When users interact with an application, they have a goal they want to achieve.
 Based on the user's understanding of how the system operates, the user forms a plan.
 Then they take action based on this plan, and see whether their goal has been achieved.

 Mistakes occur when there is a mismatch between user understanding of the software and how the software actually works, leading the user to create a plan that results in an unexpected outcome (10).

-Generally, to reduce mistakes it is necessary to both convey the designer's model of the application to the user and to design the application in such a way that it is intuitive and easy to learn.
+Generally, it is necessary to both convey the designer's model of the application to the user and to design the application in such a way that it is intuitive and easy to learn.
+Providing clear instructions to users will reduce the likelihood of mistakes.

-**Example:**

 ### **6: Recognition rather than recall**
 Minimize the user having to memorize and intake a lot of information by making objects, actions, and options clearly visible.
 The user should not have to remember how to get from one point of the application to another.
 Instructions for how to use the system should be easily accessible and visible as well, if appropriate.